ltb-project/service-desk/docs/hook.rst

 The script is called with one parameter: login.

-Define prehook or posthook script (and updatevalidity the feature):
+Define prehook or posthook script (and enable the feature):

 .. code-block:: php